camargomau/sciujo/MAC/6th Semester/Procesos Estocásticos.md

 ## Absorption Probability

 When a Markov chain has absorbing states, the probability of reaching one of them from any other is called the [[Probability of Absorption|probability of absorption]].

+# Unit 3: Markov Decision Processes

+A [[Markov Decision Process|Markov decision process]] (MDP) is a Markov chain where we can make a decision in each state, incurring a cost for each one.
+MDPs are used to optimise diverse phenomena that can be modelled with them, finding the optimal [[Markov Decision Process Policy|policy]].

+We can find this optimal policy through [[Optimisation Methods for Markov Decision Processes|several methods]]:

+- The [[Exhaustive Enumeration Method for MDPs|exhaustive enumeration method]] is the simplest of them all.
+It consists of enumeration all of the viable policies, calculating the expected cost for each one, then finally selecting the optimal one.

+- Solving the [[MDP as a Linear Programming Problem|MDP as a linear programming problem]] through any of the applicable methods.

+- The [[Policy Improvement Method for MDPs|policy improvement method]] consists of solving a linear equation system, then finding an alternative policy that optimises the costs until the optimal policy is reached.

+	- The [[Discounted Policy Improvement Method for MDPs|discounted policy improvement method]] is basically the same method applied for phenomena where it might prove useful to discount the costs the further they are in the future.

+- The [[Successive Approximations Method for MDPs|successive approximations method]] finds an _approximation_ to the optimal policy by using the expected total costs starting from every state given $n$ increasing remaining periods.

+# Unit 4: Poisson, Markov and Non-Markov Processes

+An [[M-M-S Queue|M/M/S queue]] is, basically, a birth-death Markov process analysed as a queuing model.